AGSA-KSU/python-workshop/README.md

-# python-workshop
+# Python Workshop
-Material for Python workshop in April 2021
+Material for the first Python workshop organized by the Stats & Programming Committee of AGSA.

+The event will take place virtually next Tuesday 27th and Wednesday 28th, 2021.